 Download Sirinu’s album ‘Bold, Fearless and Rash’ here, featuring beautiful medieval music for pure voice, lute, and harp, from the Court of Burgundy.

-“SOUNDING SPACE” to be premiered on 6 November 2017.
-Sirinu will present a promenade concert inspired by space and the planets from the Middle Ages to the present, with projections in Oxford’s Museum of the History of Science, and including a new music-theatre commission by Martyn Harry.
+A promenade concert inspired by space and the planets from the Middle Ages to the present, with projections from Oxford’s Museum of the History of Science, and including a new music-theatre commission by Martyn Harry.
 See programmes for more information.7

 “THE WHITE ROSE AND THE CROSS” coming soon, featuring music from the sumptuous court of Margaret of York and Charles the Rash, which celebrates their marriage 550 years ago.
 As featured on Sirinu’s CD ‘Bold, Fearless and Rash’.